mahfuz-prog/notes-sharing-webapp/README.md

 ## Key Features

 * **Unlimited Note Creation:** Authenticated users can create an unrestricted number of personal notes.
 * **PIN Protection:** Each note can be secured with an optional Personal Identification Number (PIN) for an added layer of privacy.
 * **Memorable & Shareable URLs:** Notes are accessible via unique, easy-to-remember URLs, facilitating seamless sharing and access across different devices.
 * **User Authentication:** Secure user registration and login system.
 * **API-Driven Architecture:** A clear separation of concerns with a RESTful API backend serving data to the frontend.
 * **Cross-Origin Resource Sharing (CORS):** Configured to allow secure communication between the frontend and backend.
 * **Optimized for Larger Screens:** The user interface is primarily designed and optimized for viewing on larger displays.
+* **Dockerized Application:** The entire stack is containerized using Docker for consistent and scalable deployment.
+* **Production-Grade Stack:** Uses PostgreSQL as the production database and Redis for managing high user traffic efficiently.

 ## Technologies Used